 Choosing a style that fits your work

-In most cases, you do not actually choose the style yourself.
-Instead, one of these usually decides for you:
+In most cases, you do not choose the style yourself:

 1. Your assignment instructions – If your instructor specifies a style, follow that first.

-2. Journal or conference guidelines – For articles and proceedings, the venue's instructions are the rule.
+2. Journal or conference guidelines – The venue's instructions are the rule.

 3. Your discipline's habits – When nothing else is specified, use what is most common in your field.